This post may contain affiliate links. Please read our disclosure policy.

 I’ve made ribollita in a dozen ways: sometimes with potatoes, sometimes without any meat, always with whatever vegetables are in season.
 This recipe is a good place to start, but then adjust it to make it your own.

-Allow the soup to change with the season (as I often do with another favorite Italian soup, Pasta e Fagioli): asparagus and artichokes in the spring; zucchini and green beans in the summer; butternut squash and fennel in the autumn; and, in the winter, cabbage and kale.
-Give it a try and I predict that, as in many Italian homes, this ‘reboiled’ gem will become a regular item on your weekly menu.
+- Allow this ribollita soup to change with the season (as I do with other Italian soups like Pasta e Fagioli and Pappa al Pomodoro): asparagus and artichokes in the spring; zucchini and green beans in the summer; butternut squash and fennel in the autumn; and, in the winter, cabbage and kale or Swiss chard.

-- 1 onion finely chopped
+- 1 medium onion finely chopped

-- 4 carrots finely chopped
+- 3 medium carrots finely chopped

-- 4 celery ribs finely chopped
+- 3 medium celery ribs finely chopped

-- 3 cloves garlic minced
+- 4 cloves garlic minced

 - 1 cup dry white wine

-- 8 cups chicken stock
+- 8 cups chicken broth or chicken stock

-- 4 ounces Parmesan cheese shaved
+- 3 ounces Parmesan cheese shaved

-Preheat oven to 350°F.
+- Preheat oven to 350°F.

-Divide croutons among 6 bowls and ladle soup over.
+- Divide croutons among 6 bowls and ladle soup over.
 Serve topped with Parmesan shavings and drizzled with olive oil.